hallsopp/ebiotic/README.md

 ## Contributing

 Contributions are more than welcome.
 To implement a new endpoint follow the structure of the current modules and utilise the functionality provided by the `ebiotic::core` module.
+Alternatively, pick something from the TODO list and try to implement.
 If you have any questions or need help, feel free to open an issue or reach out to me on via email.

 ## TODOs